Walker Bag Pattern Crochet Along

 Honestly, you can leave it one solid color and not put any decoration on it if you want; this may even be preferred if you’re making it for a man or someone who doesn’t like a lot of frills and fuss.
 I decorated these differently.

-The solid black bag, I made the same flowers and put a button in the center of it and spaced them out across the front.
-I also crocheted the same flower pattern in the buttonholes so that when it is buttoned, it looks like the button is sewn in the center of the flower as I did on the front.
-For the back two pockets, I topped them with the “flower petals” I used on the flowers in the color as the flowers to give a nice contrast.
+For the solid black bag, I made the same flowers and placed a button in the center of each, spacing them evenly across the front.
+Additionally, I crocheted the same flower pattern around the buttonholes, so that when the bag is buttoned, it appears as though the button is sewn into the center of the flower, just like on the front.
+Moreover, for the back two pockets, I topped them with “flower petals” in the same color as the flowers on the front, creating a nice contrast.

-The two variegated bags I kept the decorations plain (white) or simple and classy.
-Since you obviously crochet, you have your own personal dose of creativity.
-I would love to see how you mix it up and decorate your bags differently!
+For the two variegated bags, I kept the decorations plain (white) or simple and classy.
+However, since you obviously crochet, you bring your own personal touch of creativity to the project.
+I would love to see how you mix it up and decorate your bags in your own unique style!

 Supports